vseventer/parcel-plugin-keep-asset-folders/README.md

 ## Usage
 Parcel automatically picks up on this plugin, and no further action is required on your part.

+You can see what assets are updated by enabling debug mode: `$ DEBUG=parcel:keep-asset-folders parcel ...`.

 ## Changelog
 See the [Changelog](./CHANGELOG.md) for a list of changes.